To support the self-employed through the coronavirus outbreak the Government has introduced the Self-Employment Income Support Scheme (SEISS).

 Most recently, the Chancellor Rishi Sunak presented the Budget on 11 March 2020, following the postponement of the Autumn Budget due to the timing of the 2019 General Election.
 The Chancellor announced that all alcoholic drink duty rates would be frozen for the next year.
 This duty freeze is estimated to cost £190-210m a year from 2020/21.

 The Budget report also stated that the Government would review the current duty system with a view to making reforms after the conclusion of the ‘transition period’ – the period over which the UK is to negotiate a new UK-EU relationship.
-To this end would publish a call for evidence by summer 2020.
+To this end would publish a call for evidence; this is now anticipated before end September 2020.

 Two other issues are often discussed in relation to the alcohol taxation and the pub trade: minimum pricing, and the regulation of pub companies.